cloudflare/miniflare/packages/miniflare/README.md

   Updates the configuration for this Miniflare instance and restarts the `workerd` server.
 Note unlike Miniflare 2, this does _not_ merge the new configuration with the old configuration.
+Note that calling this function will invalidate any existing values returned by the `Miniflare#get*()` methods, preventing them from being used.

 - `ready: Promise<URL>`